 Minimalism isn’t about the complete lack of decorative elements, but rather the careful choice of when and where to use them.
 "Project Broad is minimal, contemporary & full of hidden surprises.
 As well as being a home for a young, vibrant family, it makes a strong design statement," claimed Hayden.
-To dress the dining space Baldwin and Bagnall chose Muuto Cover chairs in black and a Muuto Under the Bell Pendant in grey, keeping with the monochrome colour scheme yet playing with shape to keep things interesting.
+To dress the dining space Baldwin and Bagnall chose Muuto Cover Chair in black and a Muuto Under the Bell Pendant Lamp in grey, keeping with the monochrome colour scheme yet playing with shape to keep things interesting.
 Minimalism is often about stripping away all the unnecessary things and focusing on the communication.

 What’s more minimal than a white & black colour palette?
 White space, also known as ‘negative space’, can sometimes be looked at as just empty or blank space, but this is not entirely accurate.
 When used well, white space can help balance out your design.
 We can see this in the bedroom.
-White walls, complimented by black minimal accents, in this case the Monocle Sconce from Rich Brilliant Willing helps to balance out the bedside design, declutter it and help it breathe.
+White walls, complemented by black minimal accents, in this case the Monocle Sconce from Rich Brilliant Willing helps to balance out the bedside design, declutter it and help it breathe.

 To summarise the project Hayden explained, "Project Broad is characterised by carefully selected materiality, meticulous detailing and an aesthetic that delights head, heart and hands.
 The convergence of form and function is seamless, with the delivery of a practical, balanced family home that is simultaneously striking and unique.
 There is a strong feeling of a thoroughly original family who live here, evocative of a socially cohesive, distinct and enlightened modernity for the ages.
 The design has captured this feeling and brought it to life."